GeekyHacks/MorseCodeRuby/README.md

 # MorseCodeRuby
-This repo is about solving algorithm challenge in Ruby
+This repo is about solving decoding Morse code algorithm challenge in Ruby